RageLeague/GriftlandsAnimConversion/README.md

 # GriftlandsAnimConversion

-A python tool to help convert from Griftlands animation format to more useful formats
+A python tool to help convert from Griftlands animation format to more useful formats.

+## Prerequisites

+- Python (3.10.6+)
+- Pillow fork of PIL (9.0.1+)
+- tkinter

 ## Griftlands Animation Formats